-- d) Unnamed Creek (close to previous southern boundary of the QL); - e) Fifteen (15) meters Downstream of all final discharge point(s) and at Mazaruni River (Downstream); - f) Barabara River (in vicinity of the Falls); and - g) All final point(s) of discharge from the quarry into receiving waterbodies; - 7.4 Direct all waste lines and drains carrying grease, fats, or culinary oil, or similar waste products from the kitchen area into one or more grease trap interceptors.
-All required grease trap interceptors shall comply with the following: - Be constructed of durable, corrosion-resistant materials and have watertight covers securely fastened in place. - Have a flow rate sufficient to handle the maximum demand of the connected system. - Be installed at strategic locations to allow accessibility for convenient removal of the lid and internal contents. - Be designed and installed with proper venting to avoid becoming air bound. - Be properly cleaned and maintained according to the manufacturer's recommended frequency. - 7.5 Implement all necessary measures to reduce turbidity and the release of contaminants from re-suspension of sediments in the water column and from exposure of sediments to higher oxygen levels: - Between your mining blocks and other different contiguous land-use activities; - Around the mine site; and - Around the property boundary. - 7.6 Ensure that waste/spoil piles are surrounded by perimeter berms to manage discharges of sediment; all runoff from this area shall be directed to a settling pond. - 7.7 Implement all necessary measures to reduce turbidity and the release of contaminants from re-suspension of sediments in the water column and from exposure of sediments to higher oxygen levels. - 7.8 Ensure erosion susceptible areas are sloped, benched or lined with erosion control structures to manage surface runoff. - 7.9 Establish and maintain a vegetative two hundred (200) meters buffer zone between the rock deposit and the Mazaruni and Turtruba Rivers or any la d other navigable water course/ Public Road to reduce the risk to persons commuting this area.
+- b) Fifteen (15) meters Upstream of sediment pond discharge point; and - c) Fifteen (15) meters Downstream of sediment pond discharge point. - 7.3 Ensure that sediment control structures such as soak ways, settlement/water detention ponds and silt fences, are implemented at the site(s) to prevent the direct inflow of sediments to surface water. - 7.4 Direct all waste lines and drains carrying grease, fats, or culinary oil, or similar waste products from the kitchen area into one or more grease trap interceptors.
+All required grease trap interceptors shall comply with the following: - Be constructed of durable, corrosion-resistant materials and have watertight covers securely fastened in place. - Have a flow rate sufficient to handle the maximum demand of the connected system. - Be installed at strategic locations to allow accessibility for convenient removal of the lid and internal contents. - Be designed and installed with proper venting to avoid becoming air bound. - Be properly cleaned and maintained according to the manufacturer's recommended frequency. - 7.5 Ensure that waste/spoil piles are surrounded by perimeter berms to manage discharges of sediment; all runoff from this area shall be directed to a settling pond. - 7.6 Ensure erosion susceptible areas are sloped, benched or lined with erosion control structures to manage surface runoff. - 7.7 Establish and maintain a vegetative two hundred (200) meters buffer zone between the rock deposit and the Mazuruni River to reduce erosion. - 7.8 Construct and maintain a good drainage system capable of handling the probable maximum precipitation storm event at all facilities.
+Storm water discharge should be directed into appropriately designed sediment ponds before discharge into surrounding waterways. - 7.9 Maintain the settling ponds at the project site.
+The pond should allow for maximum retention time of waste water to allow for settling of suspended solids and natural degradation of possible contaminants prior to water being released to the natural environment. - 7.10 Silt fences should be installed at discharge points of drainage systems to reduce the sediment loads entering sediment ponds.